jelsonjay/typescript/README.md

 # TypeScript the alternative to javascript superset

-learn typescript, all valid JavaScrip  code is also TypeScript code
+learn typescript, all valid javascript  code is also TypeScript code